gemoc/gemoc.github.io/events/gemoc2018.md

 ## Keynote

 The keynote will be given by [Mark van den Brand](https://www.tue.nl/en/research/researchers/mark-van-den-brand/).

-Title and abstract TBA.
+Title: *"Model Driven Software Engineering creates the legacy of tomorrow"*

 ## Call for Papers / Models